solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     ```solidity
     function deploy() public override {
-        // Set governor bravo's timelock as the owner for the vault and token
+        // Set Governor Bravo's timelock as the owner for the vault and token
         address owner = addresses.getAddress("PROTOCOL_TIMELOCK_BRAVO");

         // Deploy the vault address if not already deployed and transfer ownership to the timelock